-This fudge utilizes adaptogens, which you may have heard a lot about recently.
-Adaptogens refer to a number of plants (think ginseng, holy basil, cordycep) which don't have a specific action, but instead will help your body respond to stresses and normalize its functions.
+This fudge utilizes adaptogens, which refer to a number of plants (think ginseng, holy basil, cordycep) which don't have a specific action, but instead will help your body respond to stresses and normalize its functions.
 Here I used ashwaganda powder, but any sort of mushroom blend, maca, or even something like mesquite powder would do nicely.

 Print Recipe Here